Americorps – FAQ

 What do ACCESS members do?

 ACCESS members are placed with our Partner Agencies and provide direct services to immigrants and refugees.
 Members provide employment services (job development, job placement, case management, English language instruction, etc.).
 Members also recruit, train, and manage volunteers to increase agency capacity.
-Additionally, members provide disaster preparedness workshops, teach citizenship, provide interpretation and translation services, provide transportation, and help immigrants and refugees with navigating health and human services.
-Additional activities may be included in individual member service descriptions.
-Member service descriptions for the 2018-2019 year will be available along with the application on our website in March 2018.
+Additionally, members provide disaster preparedness workshops, teach citizenship, provide interpretation and translation services, provide transportation, and help immigrants and refugees to navigate health and human services.

 Do I need a car to join this program?

-It depends on the service position.
-Certain positions may require a member to provide transportation or require the use of a personal vehicle.
-See service descriptions for information on individual positions.
+Certain AmeriCorps positions require a member to provide transportation or require the use of a personal vehicle.

 Do I get mileage reimbursement?

-ACCESS members do receive mileage reimbursement for all AmeriCorps training workshops they attend, since all training workshops take place in Greensboro.
+Yes, ACCESS members receive mileage reimbursement for all AmeriCorps program training workshops they attend.

 Individual positions may require a member to use their personal vehicle.
 Reimbursement for day-to-day service activities may be provided by the partner agency.
 Please see the individual member service description to see if that position offers mileage reimbursement.